krehwell/ts-socket/learn.md

 Each socket that is currently connected from front-end can send anything through any event by simply creating the event name through `emit`.

-Then server should listen to this event and catch and data sent through it.
+Then server should listen to this event and catch and data sent form it through `on`.

 ```ts
 // frontend